 #1.
 Cricket

-Without a doubt, cricket is the most popular sports in India, capturing the hearts and minds of millions of people.
+Without a doubt, cricket is the most popular sport in India, capturing the hearts and minds of millions of people.
 The fervor surrounding cricket is unmatched, with the Indian Premier League (IPL) becoming one of the world’s most lucrative and watched leagues.
 Cricket has a rich history in India, with legendary cricketers like Sachin Tendulkar, Kapil Dev, and MS Dhoni achieving iconic status.
 From street cricket in every corner of the country to international competitions, cricket is undoubtedly one of the most loved sports played in India.

 The influence of cricket spans generations, and its popularity is ever-growing, especially with India being a dominant force in international tournaments such as the ICC Cricket World Cup and the T20 World Cup.
 Cricket’s cultural significance cannot be overstated, as it often brings communities together, transcending geographical and social boundaries.